hikaruhotta/password-iOS-app/backend/functions/README.md

 ### Possible Errors:
 `failed-precondition`: if lobby status is not open
 `permission-denied`: if you aren't the firebase user that created the lobby
+`invalid-argument`: if you included gameSettings but messed up one of the fields
 ___

 ## submitWord